SyedSaudAli-gh/Physical-AI-Humanoid-Robotics/README.md

 ## Environment Configuration

 Make sure to properly set up your `.env` file with all the required API keys and database URLs.
 The application includes graceful degradation when external services are unavailable.

+### How Environment Variables Are Used

+**Backend (Python/FastAPI):**
+- The backend uses `python-dotenv` library to load environment variables from the `.env` file
+- Configuration is handled through the `Settings` class in `backend/src/config.py`
+- API keys are accessed via `os.getenv()` and integrated into services like OpenAI, Cohere, and Qdrant
+- The main application entry point (`backend/src/main.py`) calls `load_dotenv()` to ensure environment variables are loaded

+**Frontend (Docusaurus/React):**
+- For Docusaurus applications, environment variables are processed at build time
+- The frontend is configured to proxy API requests to the backend via the development server
+- All external API calls (OpenAI, Cohere, etc.) should be made through backend endpoints for security
+- Configuration is handled in `frontend/src/services/config.js`

+### Security Best Practices

+- Keep your `.env` file in `.gitignore` to prevent committing sensitive information
+- Never expose API keys directly in frontend code
+- All external API calls should be proxied through the backend
+- Use different API keys for development and production environments
+- Regularly rotate API keys and review usage limits

 ## Deployment